MathOptInterface: a data structure for mathematical optimization problems: Literature review

 \revision{Constraint transformations have also been explored in the context of the constraint programming language MiniZinc \citep{nethercote2007minizinc}.
 MiniZinc is a standalone modeling language similar to AMPL and GAMS.
 To communicate with solvers, MiniZinc compiles problems formulated by the user into a low-level file format called FlatZinc \citep{marriott2008design}.
 During this compilation step, the user's model is rewritten into a form supported by the targeted solver.
 In particular, MiniZinc allows users to write constraints such as \texttt{alldifferent}$(\mathbf{x})$, which enforces that no two elements in the vector $\mathbf{x}$ can take the same value.
 These constraints can be either passed directly to constraint programming solvers, or reformulated into a mixed-integer linear program by including a redefinition file in the model's source code.
 MiniZinc provides a default library of redefinition files which can be chosen by the user.
 However, if the user has advanced knowledge of their problem and solver, they can write a new definition that will be used in-place of the default transform \citep{brand2008flexible,belov2016improved}.}

-\revision{Like CVXPY's reductions, MiniZinc's transformations need to be chosen ahead-of-time by the user (or the solver author).
+\revision{Like CVXPY's reductions, MiniZinc's transformations need to be chosen ahead-of-time.
 A key innovation in the bridging system we describe in Section \ref{sec:bridges} is that the chain of transformations are automatically chosen as the model is built at \textit{run-time}.
 However, JuMP's reductions apply only to classes of constraints, variables, and objective functions, rather than applying global transformations as CVXPY does.}